 The COVID-19 virus has made it more important for businesses to train and upskill their employees.
 With so many people unable to work, companies need to continue with business as usual without them there.
 This means that the remaining workforce will have to keep things going, or else everything could fall apart fast.

 Companies who haven’t already realized the importance of training and upskilling their employees are likely to face some serious problems if too many people end up getting sick.
 Therefore, employers need to consider this shift as soon as possible.

 There are many changes that businesses have made in response to the COVID-19 outbreak, but these six things stand out from the rest.
-If you’re looking for ways your business can adapt too, then look no further than here.
-These changes include online selling, remote working, more opportunities to innovate, showing the importance of training and upskilling employees, and many others.
+If you’re looking for ways your business can adapt too, then look no further than this list.
+Recommended changes include online selling, remote working, innovating, training and upskilling employees, and many others.